chrissound/GitChapter/README.md

 ## Limitations
 Not 100% tested - but the core functionality (secitons?) works!
-Modifying 'older' sections means needing to do a git rebase on that project - which may present some difficulty if you are accepting changes (git commits) from others.
+- Modifying 'older' sections means needing to do a git rebase on that project - which may present some difficulty if you are accepting changes (git commits) from others.
+- There may be issues if you use text tags like `{{example}}` - there isn't any way to escape these at the moment (a quick fix would be to require additional {{{{ brackets}}}).

-## Instructions
+## Installation

+Most probably you would need to install Haskell / GHC (the Haskell compiler) + stack.
+It should be possible to provide a binary / docker image for this - but I'll need to investigate and test this first.

+## How to use this?
+Instructions?
 Create a `sections` directory in a git repository.
-Create a `x_Example.md` file, where x is a 'section'.
-Commit this section file along with your code.
+Create a `x_Example.md` file with your relevent commits, where x is a 'section' number.
+You can then render a project by executing:
+`stack exec app -- /path/to/project` - this will generate a `compiledArticle.md` file from all the sections.

+Also using <https://github.com/jgm/pandoc> will allow you to generate HTML from markdown with a simple command like:
+`pandoc --from markdown_strict+backtick_code_blocks -s compiledArticle.md -o compiled.html`

-## Example 'project'
+### Example 'project'

 https://github.com/chrissound/NextUpHarticle